1jour1vin

 Robert Parker - Wine Advocate

-Estate rated "Recommended" (Wine producer recommended by Robert Parker - The Wine Advocate)
+Estate rated "Recommended" (Wine producer recommended by Robert Parker—The Wine Advocate)

-RVF - The French Wine Review / Guide to the Best Wines of France
+RVF - La Revue du Vin de France / Guide to the Best Wines of France

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2021 guide) 2*Stars (These exceptional estates, often blessed with fabulous terroirs, are must-haves that, thanks to the consistency and excellence of their wines, deserve a place in the cellars of discerning wine lovers)
+Rated Estate (2021 Guide) 2*Stars (These exceptional estates, often boasting fabulous terroirs, are must-haves that, thanks to the consistency and excellence of their wines, deserve a place in the cellars of discerning wine lovers)

 About the estate:

-Businessman Michel Reybier, who acquired the estate in 2000, invested heavily to equip Cos d’Estournel with everything needed to produce the finest wine possible.
+Businessman Michel Reybier, who acquired the estate in 2000, invested heavily to equip Cos d’Estournel with everything necessary to produce the finest wine possible.
 The construction of one of the world’s most advanced wineries, designed by architect Jean-Michel Wilmotte, is a prime example of this.
 Cos has always produced expressive wines with a rather exuberant style.
 In the early 2000s, it even occasionally veered into caricature, pushing the finesse that the terroir is capable of expressing into the background.
-The tide has turned, and with the latest vintages, Cos has rediscovered an expression that once again captivates us.
+The tide has turned, and with its latest vintages, Cos has rediscovered an expression that once again captivates us.

 James Suckling